takeicoin/takeicoin/README.md

-TAKEICOIN
+TAKCOIN
 ---------
-TakeiCoin was created in hopes of using cryptocurrencies to better the world.
+TAKCoin was created in hopes of using cryptocurrencies to better the world.
 By using the power of press and massive global online communities we hope to tackle and support issues that affect all of us.
 We believe in peace, liberty and the rights of everyone.